 “In the same way, the women are to be worthy of respect, not malicious talkers but temperate and trustworthy in everything.”

 Verse 11 was once viewed as referring to wives of deacons, but it uses the same word in plural form (gynaikas) used in 1 Tim 2:12 in singular form (gynaiki) that can mean either woman/women or wife/wives, and it likely means the same thing in both.
 (Of course, many view 1 Tim 2:12 as referring to a wife/husband relationship.).
 Today, even very conservative scholars acknowledge that verse 11 can mean at least female deacons.

 (b) Titus 2:3-5 refers to qualifications for female elders.

-Titus 2:3 refers to presybytidas, a feminine plural form of the same masculine plural form used in Titus 1:5 widely acknowledged as referring to male elders, presybterous.
+Titus 2:3 refers to presybytidas, the feminine plural form of the same masculine plural form used in Titus 1:5 widely acknowledged as referring to male elders, presybterous.
 Since Titus 2:3 uses the feminine form of the word used in Titus 1:5 that indisputably refers to male elders, Titus 2:3 refers to and gives the qualifications for female elders.